Game Preview: Bears at Monsters, 7 p.m.

 Hershey Bears News Release

-(Hershey, PA) -The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they look to extend a five-game road winning streak in the first of two meetings this week versus the Cleveland Monsters at Rocket Arena.
+(Cleveland, OH) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they look to extend a six-game road winning streak in their second of two meetings this week versus the Cleveland Monsters at Rocket Arena.

 Broadcast Information